 Basically, video views are worth at least $0.10 each, and probably a multiple of that.
 The exact value will depend on how well your video generates conversions.

 Testing Is The Key To Maximizing Video Value

 If we focus on making videos that generate conversions, we can maximize the ROI of our investment in video production.
 The best way to do this is to test different videos to find a format that works.

 The good news is testing is straightforward.
 Your video production team can use the same footage to create two or three different versions of your video (with slightly different scripts, edits, and so on), and then these videos can be tested by:

 - Uploading them to your YouTube channel as “unlisted” videos

 - Spending a relatively small amount of money (a few hundred dollars) to advertise each version

 - Studying engagement and conversion rates for each video

-On the low side, a single video view is worth $0.25.
-However, if a video can create conversions, than the value of a single video view could be several dollars.
+On the low side, a single video view is worth $0.10.
+However, if a video can create conversions, then the value of a single video view could be several dollars.